Reforming Maternal Care Could Prevent Postpartum Crisis

 The American College of Obstetricians and Gynecologists now recommends that women are seen within three weeks of delivery for ongoing care that concludes with a comprehensive appointment assessing physical, social, and psychological well-being at 12 weeks postpartum.

-Women who had medical issues or complications during pregnancy should receive additional counseling, the organization suggested, and insurance reimbursement policies should be updated to include care as “an ongoing process, rather than an isolated visit.”
+Women who had medical issues or complications during pregnancy should receive additional counseling, the organization suggests, and insurance reimbursement policies should be updated to include care as “an ongoing process, rather than an isolated visit.”

-However, research published in Women’s Health Issues shows moms with a chronic condition and those on Medicaid are less likely to show up at postpartum appointments.
+However, research published in Women’s Health Issues shows that moms with a chronic condition and those on Medicaid are less likely to show up at postpartum appointments.
 Some of the reasons might be lack of transportation or child care, as well as poor communication about the importance of follow-up care.

 Because moms might prioritize their baby’s well-child appointment over their own postpartum visit, a 2024 JAMA Network Open study found that using pediatrician offices as a screening opportunity for maternal health could be a viable alternative.
 Babies typically see their doctors three times within the first two months, at two days, two weeks, and two months of life.

-Specifically, researchers found that:
+Specifically, researchers found the following:

 • Screening women at pediatric visits improved diagnostic rates.